Amazing vintage Persian pictorial rug from southwestern Iran. Woven as a huge supple runner and oriented like a tapestry.

 Last photo, with Morgan silver dollar, shows the backside of the rug.

 100% natural wool including warp and weft.
-This is a supple rug woven in a nomadic style, and might need a simple pad if placed in a high foot traffic area.
+This is a fairly supple rug woven in a nomadic style.

-Tribal rugs offer fabulous art for your floor.
+Tribal rugs are fabulous art for your floor!

 Shiraz, capital of the Fars Province, is one of the most beautiful ancient cities in the world.
 Farsi (also Persian or Parsi) is the language of the ancient Fars region and has become the official language of Iran.